310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 Are you insane?!
 That’s way too cool!
 What are you, some kind of saint?!

-And I--!
+And I—!
 I wasted an entire precious year of someone as amazing as that!

 I could never say goodbye with pride like you two!

 “I owe you a lot for this year, please leave the rest to us”?
 As if I even have the right to say that!

 I can’t do it!
-To me, something like Repayment Festival is just--…
+To me, something like Repayment Festival is just—…

 There’s no way I could ever pay back all that kindness in one day—in one “thank you” as we part ways!